gristlabs/grist-help/help/en/docs/install/scim.md

 - `GRIST_ENABLE_SCIM`: set its value to `true` so you enable the SCIM endpoints;
 - `GRIST_SCIM_USER`: (optional) give this variable the email address of an account to give it access to the SCIM endpoints.

+!!! warning "🚧 Status of SCIM"
+    As of November 2024, the SCIM endpoint is experimental and in active development.
+Also please note that the groups management is not supported yet.

 !!!
 Note "About GRIST_SCIM_USER"
     Although instance administrators (identified by the emails set in `GRIST_DEFAULT_EMAIL` or `GRIST_SUPPORT_EMAIL`) can access SCIM endpoints, it is recommended to create a dedicated account using `GRIST_SCIM_USER` for your identity provider to interact with these endpoints.
 This follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).